Facial Injuries From Car Crashes

 Often a victim will suffer from multiple facial fractures at once.
 Depending on the severity a fracture might be left to heal on its own or it might require extensive reconstructive surgery.
 Plates or screws can be used to help keep bone in place but they also increase the risk for an infection.
 One initial surgery may result in several follow-up surgeries until a person is content with how their face looks in the mirror.
 When it comes time to determine how much a traffic case is worth, it is important to wait until there is a very clear understanding of what surgeries need to take place and what the associated costs will be.

 If you or a loved one have suffered facial trauma during a road accident of any kind, it is vital that you seek out a personal injury attorney to help you file a personal injury claim.
 Even if the injuries seem to be healing on their own, you may need plastic surgery at a later date to overcome the disfigurement of scarring or improperly healed bones.
-The Campbell personal injury attorneys at Solution Now Law Firm understand how traumatic this time is for you and want to use our skill to help you get the best compensation possible.
+The San Jose personal injury attorneys at Solution Now Law Firm understand how traumatic this time is for you and want to use our skill to help you get the best compensation possible.
 To learn more, schedule a free consultation by calling our offices at 408-256-2871.